Banbury-inc/NeuraNet/readme.md

 * Backend - Java
 * Database - MySQL

-# Multiple Knapsack Algorithm
+## Multiple Knapsack Algorithm
+The knapsack, or more specifically the multiple knapsack problem is oftentime sused for optimization and resource allocation.
+It is a classic combinatorical optimization problem that arises in scenarios wher eyou have a set of items, each with a weight and value, and a knapsack with a limited capacity.
+The goal of the knapsack problem is to determine the best combination of items to include in teh knapsack, maximizing the total value while not exceeding the knapsack's weight capacity.

-# Extensions, modifications and optimizations of the Multiple Knapsack Algorithm
+### Extensions, modifications and optimizations of the Multiple Knapsack Algorithm
 * Priority-based allocation - if certain files are more critical or have higher priorities than others, you can introduce a priority value for each file
 * File duplication - Allow files to be duplicated across devices if necessary.
 This could be useful to increase redundancy or ensure faster access to frequently used files
 * Device constraints - if devices have additional constraints, include them in the algorithm and optimize the allocation accordingly